Alibaba investors face lock-up battered but largely unbowed

 Alibaba, which already commands 80 percent of the Chinese market and handles more ecommerce than Amazon (AMZN.O) and eBay (EBAY.O) combined, trades at a price-to-earnings ratio of about 30, compared with Seattle-based Amazon, which sports a three-digit P/E.

-On Wednesday, a lock-up period expires allowing insiders owning a total of 437 million Alibaba shares sell.
+On Wednesday, a lock-up period expired allowing insiders owning a total of 437 million Alibaba shares to sell, although 100 million of those shares owned by employees remain restricted until May when the company will report quarterly earnings.
 A larger lock-up of more than a billion shares held by insiders, including Yahoo!
 Inc (YHOO.O) expires in September.
 Some investors are worrying about further drops in the stock as insiders sell.

 At TD Ameritrade AMTD.N, which typically serves retail investors, more than half of those who bought shares of Alibaba at the IPO still own the stock, while 24 percent sold within a month of buying.